Allwaysever/MirAI/README.md

 > [!IMPORTANT]
 > The default public API key has usage limits.
 For uninterrupted access, please use your personal API key as described in the setup guide.

+> [!TIP]
+> Search engines are disabled by default for first-time users.
+Enable them in Settings → Search Configuration to use the `/search` command with external sources.
+[file content end]